oeru/register-enrol/README.md

 # register-enrol
 A plugin allowing learners to login or register (as WP users) and enrol (and unenroll) in OERu courses (subsites).

-## Credits
+## License

-This plugin is licensed under the GPLv3 and is, in part, derived from [Login With Ajax](https://wordpress.org/plugins/login-with-ajax/) (also GPLv3 licensed) with significant changes to its behaviour and with additional content, especially related to multisite behaviour.
+This plugin is licensed under the GNU General Public License (GPL) version 3.

 ## Plugin Purpose